maplibre/maplibre-style-spec/docs/types.md

 There are currently two projection types implemented.

-- `mercator` - A web mercator projection
+- `mercator` - Web Mercator projection
-- `globe` - A spherical projection
+- `globe` - Globe projection

 **Use a single projection**